MYSTERY SCIENCE THEATER 3000

 • We get several more uses of “Wonder what (s)he wanted…”

-• Gypsy enters the theater for the first time in this episode: Joel calls her into the theater to produce cotton in response to Tom Servo’s query about what real cotton feels like (though how exactly Tom Servo would “feel” the cotton is unclear–I know, it’s just a show).
-Joel tells her to use her “teledyne vector” to perform this function.
-Whatever that is.
+• Gypsy enters the theater for the first time (not counting KTMA) in this episode: Joel calls her into the theater to produce cotton in response to Tom Servo’s query (apropos of NOTHING, by the way) about what real cotton feels like (though how exactly Tom Servo would “feel” the cotton is unclear–I know, it’s just a show).
+Joel tells her to use her “teledyne vector” to perform this function, whatever that is.

-• While we’re more used to Joel stumbling over his lines, in the last half hour in the theater, Trace commits what is probably his worst line flub ever with: “Hey, it’s Grg-brg-grg-brg-Greg Brady!”
+• While we’re more used to Joel stumbling over his lines, in the last half hour in the theater, Trace commits a doozy of a line flub with: “Hey, it’s Grg-brg-grg-Greg Brady!”
 They keep going.

 • With this episode, the MST3K “Fan Club” becomes the “Information Club” in the end-of-show announcement.

-Movie: (1957) Giant black scorpions emerge from a Mexican volcano and go on a rampage.
+Movie: (1957) Giant scorpions emerge from a Mexican volcano and go on a rampage.